JamesRobey12/Data_Analysis_Exercises/README.md

 I'm sharing the file to save you the time of making your own, and I hope it is helpful for you!

-If you'd like to connect, my LinkedIn is www.linkedin.com/in/james-robey12
+If you'd like to connect with me or recommend any improvements for the exercises, my LinkedIn is www.linkedin.com/in/james-robey12.

 Happy coding!